 Athenex is a global specialty oncology pharmaceutical company focused on the development and commercialization of next generation therapies for cancer diseases and supportive therapies.
 Athenex began as a University of Buffalo startup Kinex Pharmaceuticals, a company that associate emeritus chemistry professor David Hangauer, Ph.D. co-founded based on a compound he developed that targets a protein linked to cancer cell survival.

-1,400 new direct and indirect jobs will be created in areas such as: high-tech manufacturing, product formulation, regulatory, pharmacovigilance, headquarter staff, and suppliers and providers of service to the company.
-New York State, through the SUNY Polytechnic Institute, will invest a total of $225 million in the Buffalo and Dunkirk locations.
+450 new direct jobs will be created in areas such as: high-tech manufacturing, product formulation, regulatory, pharmacovigilance, headquarter staff, and suppliers and providers of service to the company.
+New York State will invest a total of $225 million in the Buffalo and Dunkirk locations.
 Specifically:

 - Dunkirk: The state will invest $200 million to create the High Pharmacy Oncology Manufacturing Facility, which Athenex will use to manufacture sterile high potency oncology drugs in a specialized, controlled environment for shipment around the world.
 A specialized plant such as this has not been built in North America in over 15 years.
 Athenex will invest a minimum of $1.52 billion in the High Pharmacy Oncology Manufacturing Facility and it will create 900 jobs in the Dunkirk area.